nateofspades/YouTube_FOMO_Annihilator/README.md

 https://nateofspades.github.io/YouTube_FOMO_Annihilator

+## What the above page offers

-An independent, automated daily leaderboard of the top-10 YouTube videos from selected YouTube channels for the following categories:
+An independent, automated daily leaderboard of the top-10 YouTube videos from selected YouTube channels for each of the following categories:

 - Artificial intelligence
 - Emerging businesses & startups